atlassian-labs/compiled/rfcs/0000-compiled-runtime.md

 }
 ```

+Less edge cases and AST transformation required to strip the runtime.
+Win!

 ### Styled

-Styled components would build on the same foundations as both the `css` func & prop, still leaning on a runtime to do the application of class names and style insertion.
+Styled components would build on the same foundation as both the `css` func & prop, still leaning on a runtime to do the application of class names and style insertion.

 ```jsx
 import { css, styled } from '@compiled/react';